Hogarth Charitable Trust

 Tony Heap took on Wally’s role running the Centre in 1990 until 2003 when he became the Centre Manager, eventually retiring in 2018.
 For many years Tony worked with his wife Carol who also instructed dance, karate and yoga.
 Carol passed away in December 2006.
 The Carol Heap annual 6-aside football tournament honours her memory.
 Tony passed away in July 2021.
 The martial arts centre is named after him as is an annual basketball tournament for the young people to which he dedicated much of his life.
 His immense contribution to the Centre over 40 years must never be forgotten.

 The Hogarth Charity was created in December 2000 to manage the Centre to sustain the delivery of a youth service.
 Until the end of 2018, the London Borough of Hounslow (“LBH”) was responsible for resourcing and funding the youth service delivered from the Centre.
 When this support ended, the Board of Trustees assumed full responsibility for the youth service as well as the Centre’s other activities.
-Led by Youth Officer Denny Anthony, Project 2019 was the Charity’s first calendar year providing an independent youth service which continues this year with Project 2020.
+Led by Youth Officer Denny Anthony, Project 2019 was the Charity’s first calendar year providing an independent youth service.

 Hogarth Charitable Trust Co.
 Ltd

 Reg.
 Charity no. 1084019 Reg.
 Company no. 4000559

 Since its foundation in May 2000, the Charity has been run by a small Board of Trustees who work pro bono.
 The Board is responsible for the safe and efficient running of the Centre and the prudent use of its limited financial resources.
-At the beginning of 2019, the Board also took on responsibility for continuing the Youth Programme which has been delivered from the Centre for over 50 years.
-The Board currently comprises two Trustees who bring a very diverse range of career and life experiences.
+At the beginning of 2019, the Board also took on responsibility for continuing the Youth Programme which has been delivered from the Centre for over 60 years.
+The Board currently comprises three Trustees who bring a very diverse range of career and life experiences.
 Trustees regularly attend the Centre and meet formally 5-6 times per annum.
 The Charity’s Report & Accounts are filed annually at The Charity Commission for England & Wales (No.1084109) and Companies House (No.4000559).

 Long term resident of Chiswick and supporter of the Centre.